 YOUR CAMERA'S BATTERY LIFE DURING LONG EXPOSURES

-Generally, the battery in an EOS digital SLR can power the camera for hundreds of pictures in ordinary daylight conditions.
+Generally, the battery in an EOS camera can power the camera for hundreds of pictures in ordinary daylight conditions.
 But longer shutter speeds require more battery power to hold the shutter open and build-up exposure on the imaging sensor.
 If you shoot a series of long exposures, you definitely need to be aware that batteries won’t last as long.
 For long exposures, camera makers rate the battery power in terms of total length of time a freshly charged battery can hold the shutter open.
-Here are a few examples supplied by Canon’s engineers at 73°F/23°C — keep in mind that these don’t factor-in use of the LCD monitor, such as Live View shooting, or playing-back images during shooting:

 COMPOSITION IN FIREWORKS SHOTS